pyrretsoftware/ray-docs/guides/deploying-a-project/making-your-app-ray-compatible.md

 # Making your app ray-compatible

 The only thing you need to change in your app for it to be compatible with ray is the port it uses.
-Ray will automatically expose the `ray-port` environment variable to your app, so you simply need have your application use that port.
+Ray will automatically expose the `ray-port` environment variable to your app, so you simply need to have your application use that port.

 For example, in an express.js application: